 Retirement Costs - Retirement rates and their associated costs have been increasing steadily since FY 2003-04, well before the most recent economic downturn which was accompanied by uncharacteristic and unforeseen investment losses.
-The amount of money the APCD must pay each year into the Santa Barbara County Employees Retirement System (SBCERS), has doubled from roughly \$641,000 in fiscal year 2004-05 to \$1,240,306 for fiscal year 2014-15.
-The rates have increased from approximately 16% of covered payroll to approximately 32.2% during that period.
-Pursuant to APCD rules, fees have increased according to the Consumer Price Index (CPI), but the APCD has eliminated positions due to attrition, in order to balance their budget.
+The amount of money the APCD must pay each year into the Santa Barbara County Employees Retirement System (SBCERS), has doubled from roughly \$641,000 in fiscal year 2004-05 to \$1,186,861 for fiscal year 2015-16.
+Pursuant to APCD rules, fees have increased according to the Consumer Price Index (CPI), but the APCD has eliminated positions due to attrition, in order to balance the budget.